 First Place Prize:

-$200 cash prize, eight hours of studio time, an interview on CIUT, a paid booking in the Hart House Stages series, and an invitation to perform at the next U of T Idol finale.
+$200 cash prize, up to 8 hours of studio time courtesy of CIUT and a paid performance at the next U of T Idol finale show.

 Second Place Prize:

-- Contestants must confirm attendance two weeks prior to their performance evening.
+- Contestants must confirm attendance two weeks prior to their performance date.
 (Failure to confirm will forfeit contestant participation in upcoming show.)

 - Appropriate links or files to the songs.